mark-hobbs/mark-hobbs.github.io/_posts/2025-04-15-model-deployment.md

 ## Running locally with Docker

-A detailed explanation of the deployment process is beyond the scope of this article, but it is worth outlining how to run the application locally using Docker.
-This involves writing a `Dockerfile`, building a Docker image and running the resulting container.
-While deploying to a production environment involves additional considerations, the core principles remain the same.
+A detailed explanation of the deployment process is beyond the scope of this article, but it is helpful to outline the process of running the application locally using Docker.
+There are three steps: (1) write a `Dockerfile`, (2) build the Docker image and (3) run the resulting container.
+While deploying to a production environment involves additional considerations, the core ideas remain the same.

 The first step is to write a `Dockerfile`.